-With a total Pleistocene glacial relief on the order of 1 km (Preusser et al., 2011; Valla et al., 2011), a cumulative glacial erosion for the last glacial cycle on the order of 10 to 100 m can be expected.
-However, none of the tested erosion power laws fall within this range.
-Instead, the erosion law calibrated on tidewater glaciers (Koppes et al., 2015) yields cumulative erosion in the Rhine Valley on the order of metres, while the three erosion laws based on terrestrial glaciers (Humphrey and Raymond, 1994; Herman et al., 2015; Cook et al., 2020) result in kilometre-scale integrated erosion potential.
-During the Last Glacial Maximum and much of the last glacial cycle, Alpine palaeoglaciers were closer in size, slope (an important parameter as we argue in the next section), and climatic context to the present-day glaciers of Patagonia and the Antarctic Peninsula (Koppes et al., 2015) than to Franz Joseph Glacier (Herman et al., 2015) and many of the glaciers included in the global compilation by Cook et al. (2020).
-This may help to explain why the reality appears to fall in between the tested erosion laws.
+1994; Herman et al., 2015; Cook et al., 2020), themselves resulting result in kilometre-scale integrated erosion even higher 165 than the Alpine relief itself.
+However, during potential.
+During the Last Glacial Maximum and much of the last glacial cycle, Alpine paleoglaciers were closer in size, slope (an important parameter as we argue in the next section), and climatic context to the present-day glaciers of Patagonia and the Antarctic Peninsula (Koppes et al., 2015) than to Franz-Joseph Glacier (Herman et al., 2015) and many of the glaciers included in the global compilation by Cook et al. (2020).
+This may help to explain why 170 the reality appears to fall in-between the tested erosion laws.